Kubernetes on AWS · open source

 The full attribution engine is free, and Apache-2.0, forever.

-Everything you’ve seen above is free and Apache-2.0: the eBPF agent, the 9-way per-pod classifier, the pre-DNAT service-intent capture, exact-once cross-AZ pricing, the cost engine, the demo, the Grafana dashboard, the CLI, the OpenCost plugin.
-That is the whole engine, not a teaser.
+Everything that attributes the cost is free and Apache-2.0: the eBPF agent, the 9-way per-pod classifier, the pre-DNAT service-intent capture, exact-once cross-AZ pricing, the cost engine, the service-dependency graph, the demo, and the FOCUS-aligned JSON cost-export sidecar.
+It runs on its own: the agent exposes Prometheus metrics your Grafana reads directly, no control-plane server required.
+That is the whole attribution engine, not a teaser.

 Community